IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 - `RESOURCE_GROUP` - A resource group name of custom image and virtual server instance.
 - `OS_NAME` - Operating system's name (for example, if it's Ubuntu 18.04, then the name is `OS_NAME=ubuntu`)
 - `OS_VERSION` - Major and minor version of operating system (for example,  if it's Ubuntu 18.04, then the value is `OS_VERSION=18.04`)
-- `PARTFILESIZE` - Defining size for spliting image file into specified PARTFILESIZE can be ranges from 10m to 1000m(best internet connection), based on internet speed and stability
+- `PARTFILESIZE` - Defining size for splitting image file into specified PARTFILESIZE can be ranges from 10m to 1000m(best internet connection), based on internet speed and stability
 - Supported operating systems:
     - Centos 7, 8
     - Redhat 7, 8